Free UK Shipping for Orders Over £60

 40+ Years Experience

 If your skin feels irritated after laundry day, your detergent, fabric conditioner, or even the type of clothing you wear might be contributing factors.
-This article explores potential irritants in common laundry products and offers practical suggestions for individuals with eczema-prone, sensitive, or allergy-affected skin.
+This article explores the relationship between eczema and laundry detergent and offers practical suggestions for individuals with eczema-prone, sensitive, or allergy-affected skin.

 How Do I Know If I Might Be Sensitive to My Clothes or Detergent?